-While you and your cat are both sure to welcome some warmer weather (and naps in the sun!), this time of year can bring added safety and health concerns.
-We’ve rounded up the facts, and asked Petplan vet Brian Faulkner to share his tips for keeping your pet safe and well this season.
+While you and your cat are both sure to welcome some warmer weather (and naps in the sun), this season can bring added safety and health concerns.
+Here are some top tips for keeping your pet safe and well.

 The new season is the ideal time for a spot of spring-cleaning or home improvement, but take care as cleaning agents, glues, paints and wood treatments contain substances that could be toxic to your cat.
 Keep all bottles and tins out of reach or locked away for safety.
 And be sure to keep your cat away from treated areas to prevent gastrointestinal or pancreatic problems.